Neelakurinji123/kindle-weather-display-lite/README.md

 #### Applications

-- imageMagick
+- imageMagick (include in pythgon3 packgage)
-- cairo and cairosvg
+- cairo (system) and cairosvg

 #### Python3(v3.11 or newer) and module Requirements